CareCru/cc-analytics-wiki/Treatments.md

 </details>

 ### FM Treatments Not Rejected
-All procedures which were diagnosed and were not captured as rejected.
+All procedures included as treatments diagnosed which were accepted and/or booked.

 <details>
 <summary>Technical Details:</summary>